-The kratom plant (Mitragyna speciosa) is known as a magical leaf from Kalimantan which is a major export commodity with the United States as its main consumer.
+The kratom plant (Mitragyna speciosa) is a magical leaf from Kalimantan which is a major export commodity with the United States as its main consumer.
 Reporting from dw.com, kratom plants are found in the interior of Kalimantan and have been consumed for centuries in Southeast Asia and Papua New Guinea.
 The demand for kratom continues to increase until many farmers in Kalimantan switch to planting kratom.
 Here are the facts from kratom farmers in Kalimantan:

-1. 90 percent of kratom farmers Sambus Village is the largest kratom producing area in Kapuas Hulu.
+90 percent of kratom farmers Sambus Village is the largest kratom producing area in Kapuas Hulu.

 Of the 278 family heads or around 800 people, 90 percent are kratom farmers.
 Residents of Sambus even cultivate kratom in their yard or become helpers when harvesting kratom leaves.
 The planting period is relatively fast, making many residents switch to plant kratom.
 Kratom plants are ready to harvest after 6-9 months, with harvest cycles every 30-40 days.
 For quality growth, kratom itself does not require complicated care.

-2. Growing kratom since the price of rubber dropped
+Growing kratom since the price of rubber dropped

-3. Raise the economy of citizens
+Raise the economy of citizens

 Sumantri, a kratom farmer, said that since switching to kratom, the economy of Sambus residents has improved.
 For farmers who have been around long enough, they can make tens of millions of rupiah in one harvest.
 Profits are not only enjoyed by landowners.
 Yang village youth has not worked or housewives also felt the impact.
 They are employed to harvest kratom leaves for a fee of Rp 2,000 for each kilogram of the leaf.
 In a day, at least one worker is able to harvest 50 kilograms of wet kratom leaves.
 While during processing, workers are paid an average of Rp 80,000-100,000 per day.
 “For harvesters and processing workers, on average they get Rp 100,000 per day,” he said.

-4. Transfer of land functions
+Transfer of land functions

 Pontianak is the main kratom trading post in Pontianak Data from the main post office, in 2016, shows that the region sends around 400 tons abroad each month, which has a value of around 130 million US dollars per year.
 According to the American Kratom Association, as many as five million Americans use kratom and the number continues to grow.
 Customers usually get kratom through online platforms such as Facebook, Instagram,and Ali Baba’s online store.
-“About 90 percent of our shipments from the province of West Kalimantan is kratom sold to the United States,” said post office chief Zaenal Hamid.
+“About 90 percent of kratom shipments from West Kalimantan is sold to the United States.